gambitproject/jsgte/INFOS/eqdiagrams.md

 ![](./EQDIAG/degen1.png)

-In two-player games, a game is degenerate if some player has a mixed strategy which assigns positive probability to _k_ pure strategies, against which the other player has _more than k_ best responses.
+In two-player games, a game is degenerate if some player has a mixed strategy which assigns positive probability to exactly _k_ pure strategies, against which the other player has _more than k_ pure best responses.

 Hence, a 2x2 game is degenerate if and only if there is a pure strategy that has 2 best responses, like strategy _l_